Ocupe/Projectors/README.md

 ![](gifs/Blender&#32;Projectors&#32;Add-on&#32;| Title.jpg)

 ## What this Add-on can do for you
-* Easy creation and modification of physically based projectors.
+* Easy creation and modification of physically-based projectors.
-* Real world projector settings like [throw ratio](https://en.wikipedia.org/wiki/Throw_(projector)), [resolution](https://en.wikipedia.org/wiki/Computer_display_standard) and [lens shift](https://www.projectorcentral.com/Understanding-Lens-Offset-and-Lens-Shift.htm).
+* Real-world projector settings like [throw ratio](https://en.wikipedia.org/wiki/Throw_(projector)), [resolution](https://en.wikipedia.org/wiki/Computer_display_standard) and [lens shift](https://www.projectorcentral.com/Understanding-Lens-Offset-and-Lens-Shift.htm).
 * Project test textures or your own content like images and videos.
 * Preview the projections in Cycles render mode (Eevee will be supported when the needed functionality is implemented).